 The hierarchical variant of the Dijkstra algorithm is considered next.
-The hierarchical algorithm has two important parameters: the degree of downsampling of the original grid and the width of the corridor to explore around the top-level trajectory.
-The corridor concept is illustrated in Fig. 10.
-In Fig. 10 we use a downsampling of k = 2in each axis.
+The hierarchical algorithm has two important parameters: the degree of down-sampling of the original grid and the width of the corridor to explore around the top-level trajectory.
+The corridor concept is illustrated in Figure 10.
+In Figure 10 we use a down-sampling of k = 2 in each axis.
 The algorithm first performs a search in the coarser ($60 \times 60 \times 20$) map.
-It then returns to the original map, opens a corridor seven vertices wide on each side of the coarse-level trajectory, and performs a detailed search in that corridor.
+It then returns to the original map, opens a corridor 7 vertices wide on each side of the coarse level trajectory, and performs a detailed search in that corridor.
 The detailed search was not similarly constrained in the vertical axis.
-It is important to emphasize that the same basic algorithm is used for both hierarchical levels, namely, the reduced-state Dijkstra is used at both hierarchical levels.
+It is important to emphasize that the same basic algorithm is used for both hierarchical levels, namely The Reduced-State Dijkstra is used at both hierarchical levels.

-The total run time of the hierarchical reduced-state Dijkstra algorithm (downsample, 2; corridor; 7) is 57 s, and the cost degradation is 9.1%.
-The top-level trajectory (diagonals) is found in just a few seconds, and the remaining time is used to find the detailed trajectory.
-It can be seen that the corridor around the coarse-level solution is not wide enough to encompass the optimal solution, so that the latter is not found by the finer search.
+The total run-time of the Hierarchical Reduced-State Dijkstra algorithm (down-sample: 2, corridor: 7) is 57 seconds, while the cost degradation is 9.1%.
+The top-level trajectory (diagonals)

+is found in just a few seconds, and the remaining time is used to find the detailed trajectory.
+It may be seen that the corridor around the coarse-level solution is not wide enough to encompass the optimal solution, so that the latter is not found by the finer search.

 We next consider the effect of the two parameters of the hierarchical approach.
-First, we hold the downsampling of the map at a fixed value of two, and consider several corridor widths.
-This is shown in Fig. 11.
-As expected, increasing the width of the corridor improves the accuracy of the hierarchical algorithm and vice versa.
-In particular, a corridor of 10 vertices gives a close-to-optimal performance.
-Table 2 summarizes the run times and cost degradation (compared to the reduced-state Dijkstra reference) of different corridor parameters presented in Fig. 11.
+First, we hold the down-sampling of the map at a fixed value of 2, and consider several corridor widths.
+This is shown in Figure 11.
+As expected, increasing the width of the corridor improves the accuracy of the hierarchical algorithm, and vice-versa.
+In particular, a corridor of 10 vertices gives a close-tooptimal performance.
+Table 3 summarizes the run-times and cost degradation (compared to the Reduced-State Dijkstra reference) of different corridor parameters presented in Figure 11.